Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 );
 ```

-Since this problem is quite similar to Unbounded Knapsack, let’s jump directly to the bottom-up dynamic solution.
+Since this problem is quite similar to <b>[Unbounded Knapsack pattern](#unbounded-knapsack)</b>, let’s jump directly to the bottom-up dynamic solution.

 ### Bottom-up Dynamic Programming